-The Mengapur Project is located in Pahang State, Malaysia, approximately 130 kilometers from Monument's wholly-owned Selinsing Gold Mine near Sri Jaya, 12 kilometers from a highway and 75 kilometers from the Malaysian port of Kuantan.
+The Mengapur is located in Pahang State, Malaysia, approximately 130 kilometers from Monument's wholly-owned Selinsing Gold Mine near Sri Jaya, 12 kilometers from a highway and 75 kilometers from the Malaysian port of Kuantan.

-In February and December 2012 the Company acquired a 100% interest in Cermat Aman Sdn.
+In February and December 2012, the Company acquired a 100% interest in Cermat Aman Sdn.
 Bhd. ("CASB"), a Malaysian company, through Monument Mengapur Sdn.
 Bhd. ("MMSB"), its wholly-owned owned Malaysian subsidiary.
-As a result, the Company holds a 100% interest in the Mengapur Polymetallic project ("Mengapur Project").
-In February 2014, the Company acquired additional rights to oxide magnetite material contained in the top soil at the Area C, Mengapur Project.
+As a result, the Company holds a 100% interest in the Mengapur.
+In February 2014, the Company acquired additional rights to oxide magnetite material contained in the top soil at the Area C, Mengapur.